Swiish21/CLI-Password-manager/README.md

 # CLI Password Manager

-A secure command-line password manager built in Python that allows you to store and retrieve passwords with encryption.
+A secure command-line password manager built in Python that allows you to store, retrieve, update, and manage passwords with strong encryption and advanced security features.

 ## Features

 - 🔐 Secure password storage using Fernet encryption
 - 🎲 Strong password generation
-- 👤 Master password protection
+- 👤 Master password protection with strength checking
-- 📝 Store usernames/emails along with passwords
+- 📝 Store and manage usernames/emails along with passwords
-- 💾 Local storage in JSON format
+- 💪 Password strength assessment and feedback
+- 🔄 Update existing passwords and usernames
+- 🗑️ Delete stored passwords
+- 📋 List all stored sites and usernames
+- 💾 Automated backup and restore functionality
 - 🔍 Easy password retrieval

 ## Requirements